 Should we even try to predict what is tested?
-As I mention in the ‘sister post’ for 2020 History Elective, there are dangers to prediction.
+As I mention in the ‘sister post’ for the 2020 History Elective paper, there are dangers to prediction.

 Anyway, for people who are curious, I scored B3 for my History.
 I guess I must have averaged 16-17 marks for my four essays.
 I also probably scored a couple of marks on my fifth essay (which was all smoke and mirrors).

 If I had just even bothered to spend an extra 15 minutes on the other industry, I am sure I have been able to memorize enough to bring my marks to an A1.

 You have been warned.
 I will discuss which topics likely to be tested.
 However, my advice is to study broadly and deeply.

 - Living in a Diverse World

 *Common Last Topic: ‘How do we respond to tensions arising from some security impacts of globalisation?’ is removed for 2020